gabriela-framework/gabriela/docs/README.md

 ````

 Assigning a service to a module via *dependencies* array is called a **service declaration**.
 Every service declaration
-will go into this place including services with *shared scope* and *private scope*.
+will go into this place including services with *shared scope*.
 More on those scopes later in this chapter.

-Since scopes are an important part of every DI service, lets examine scopes in detail; **visiblity scope**
+Since scopes are an important part of every DI service, lets examine scopes in detail; **visibility scope**
 first.

 ### 1.3.2 Visibility scopes